 There are many ways to help a person with dysgraphia achieve success.
 Generally, strategies fall into three categories:

 Each type of strategy should be considered when planning instruction and support.
 A person with dysgraphia will benefit from help from both specialists and those who are closest to the person.
 Finding the most beneficial type of support is a process of trying different ideas and openly exchanging thoughts on what works best.

 Below are some examples of how to teach individuals with dysgraphia to overcome some of their difficulties with written expression.

 Teenagers and Adults

-All age groups can use many of these tips; it is never too early or too late to reinforce the skills needed for proper writing
+It is never too early or too late to reinforce the skills needed for proper writing.
+All age groups can use many of these tips:

 Though teachers and employers are required by law to make "reasonable accommodations" for individuals with learning disabilities, they may not be aware of how to help.
 Speak to them about dysgraphia, and explain the challenges you face as a result of your learning disability.

 Although obtaining a diagnosis is important, even more so is creating a plan for getting the right help.
 Because learning disabilities can affect the child and family in so many ways, help may be needed on a variety of fronts.

 Learning Disabilities and the Law